MaxiGarcia13/bash_prompt/README.md

-Maybe oh my zsh work slowly in your computer and dont like you prompt. try this.
+Maybe oh my zsh work slowly in your computer and you don't like your prompt. try this.
 It's useful for me 😁.

 ![Screenshot 2022-02-02 at 17 36 14](https://user-images.githubusercontent.com/38573357/152196730-93a67eda-0e49-4cf9-b985-e7930d7dce2a.png)